 Study in Cyprus

-The third largest island in the Mediterranean, Cyprus is located south of Turkey and south west of Greece, sitting between Europe and the Middle East.
+The third largest island in the Mediterranean, Cyprus is located south of Turkey and southwest of Greece, sitting between Europe and the Middle East.
 It's a country steeped in history and culture and one that boasts sandy beaches, lush forests and ancient ruins.

-A popular student destination is Nicosia - the capital and most populous city in Cyprus, although a number of the county's cities are known for their buzzing nightlife.
+A popular student destination is Nicosia - the capital and most populous city in Cyprus, although several of the county's cities are known for their buzzing nightlife.
 If you're more interested in seeing the sights, be sure to check out Nissi Beach, the Tombs of the Kings, Nea Paphos, Limassol Castle and the Troodos Mountains.

 Cypriot universities

-The higher education sector houses a mix of public and private institutions as well as a number of private tertiary-level colleges.
+The higher education sector houses a mix of public and private institutions, as well as a number of private tertiary-level colleges.

 A member of the EU and part of the Bologna system, most colleges and universities in Cyprus offer both undergraduate, Masters and Doctoral programmes similar to those in the UK.